-CIVIL-MILITARY RELATIONS AND INTERNATIONAL SECURITY CURRICULUM 689
+INTERNATIONAL SECURITY AND CIVIL-MILITARY RELATIONS CURRICULUM 689

-The Civil-Military Relations Curriculum is an inter-disciplinary program, tailored for officers and civilian employees of other countries.
+The International Security and Civil-Military Relations Curriculum is an inter-disciplinary program, tailored for officers and civilian employees of other countries.
 The program is designed to meet three related needs.
 First, the program gives students the skills they need to resolve the security problems confronting their own democracies.
 Second, the program offers an in-depth understanding of civil-military relations.
 Finally, the program prepares students to resolve the civil-military issues raised by participation in U.N. peacekeeping operations, membership in the Partnership for Peace and other alliances, and security cooperation between the student's own nation and the United States.

-A baccalaureate degree with above-average grades, fluency in written and verbal English, and a minimum score of 540 on the Test of English as a Foreign Language (TOEFL).
-Supplemental English language training is required for students who score 500-539.
+A baccalaureate degree with above-average grades, fluency in written and verbal English, and a minimum TOEFL score of 207 (173-207 with supplemental language training) is required for international students.